 - The property owner exercised due care in keeping the premises safe.

 The property owner could assert that there was no breach of the duty of care owed to guests.
 The owner may justify this through signs put up all over the property.
 Any Carrollton personal injury attorney should prepare for this common type of premises liability defense.
 A reliable personal injury lawyer in Carrollton, GA can help especially when the other party tries to escape liability.

 Your Carrollton personal injury attorney will inform you that Georgia operates through the negligence rule known as modified comparative fault.
 You will not be able to recover if your own fault is 50% or more.
 If your own fault is less than 50%, the amount you can recover will reduce accordingly.
 This explains why someone liable may try to accuse you of shared negligence.

 A personal injury lawyer in Carrollton, GA will be able to help you in this challenging situation.

 Consult a Personal injury Lawyer in Carrollton at the Law Office of John B. Jackson Today

 Under the premises liability law of Georgia, your injuries may entitle you to compensatory damages.
 This is the case if the accident is a result of the negligence of the property owner or manager.

 Proving negligence can be complex and challenging.
-To make sure that you have a trustworthy ally, you need to work with a Carrollton personal injury attorney.
-A personal injury lawyer in Carrollton, GA can ensure that you retain your rights under the premises liability law.
+To make sure that you have a trustworthy ally, you need to work with a Carrollton injury law firm.
+Our lawyers can ensure that you retain your rights under the premises liability law.